 The days are getting shorter, and it’s starting to get chilly out there, but birding in fall is one of the best times to enjoy the BC Bird Trail!

-Fall is actually one of the best times of the year to go birding because of the large amounts of bird migrations taking place.
-All four BC Bird Trails are ideally situated along parts of the Pacific Flyway, catching birds flying south seeking warmer climates.
+Fall is one of the best times of the year to go birding because of the large amount of bird migration taking place.
+All the BC Bird Trails and Outposts are ideally situated along parts of the Pacific Flyway, catching birds flying south seeking warmer climates.
 Some will stay for the duration of the winter to enjoy the tepid climate and abundance of food, while others only stop by for a break during their long journey farther south.
 During peak migration, birding can be quite exciting and local birding spots can change overnight, so every outing can offer new surprises.

 BC Birding in Fall Tips

 Don’t let the cooler temperature stop you – there are many advantages to birding in the fall.
-If you’re not a fan of the summer heat, fall birding offers a great mix of warm-but-cool weather which means you can be comfortable staying out on the trails for longer.
+If you’re not a fan of the summer heat, fall birding offers more temperate weather, allowing you to be comfortable and stay out on the trails for longer periods.
 Also, since the weather is still pleasant, but not pleasant enough to draw summer crowds, you’ll have all the benefits of quieter trails for birdwatching.
-Just remember to bring layered clothing if you intended to stay out for a while – nice days can still mean surprisingly cold mornings and evenings.
-If you can, now is a good time to get back in the habit of keeping a set of warm stuff handy in the car.
+Just remember to bring layered clothing if you intend to stay out for a while – nice days can still mean surprisingly cold mornings and evenings.
+If you can, now is a good time to get back in the habit of keeping a set of warm clothes handy in the car.

-Later sunrises and earlier sunsets mean you can enjoy those higher bird activity hours, and golden hours for photography, at a more reasonable time than in the summer.
-Some other benefits to fall bird photography are that cooler mornings mean more chances of fog and mist adding some cool atmosphere to bird photos, while the fall colours themselves can also add some vibrancy to a shot.
+Later sunrises and earlier sunsets mean you can enjoy those higher bird activity hours and golden hours for photography at a more reasonable time than in the summer.
+Some other benefits of fall bird photography are that cooler mornings mean more chances of fog and mist adding some cool atmosphere to bird photos, while the fall colours themselves can also add some vibrancy to a shot.

 Fall Birds to Watch For